kobotoolbox/xls-import/README.md

 post.py will post tempfiles/*.xml to kc.kobotools.or:

 Before you run post.py:
-- Copy the example-.netrc file to your home directory
-- Update with your login credentials
-- Rename to .netrc, or append to existing ~/.netrc (Check to see if ~/.netrc already exists before renaming)
+- Check (and double-check) to see if a ~/.netrc file already exists.
+If not, create it.
+- Ensure that the permissions on the ~/.netrc file are read/write, restricting access to only the owner.
+The chmod command below will do that.
+- Using the example-.netrc file as a guide, update  ~/.netrc with your login credentials.
+If the file already existed, just append the three lines to what was already there.

 ```
+$ chmod 600 $HOME/.netrc
 $ pip install requests
 $ python post.py
 ```